Memory Model

 Parallel For

 Parallelize loops across threads.
-Use sync for thread-safe mutations:
+Use sync for thread-safe mutations, or reduce for reduction operations:

 var data: i32[] = [1, 2, 3, 4, 5]